How To Start Your Baby on Solids And Support Their Development

 Like breastmilk, solid food helps shape which microbes flourish and which do not.

-In this blog post you’ll learn about the best time to introduce solid foods and which foods best support the development of your baby’s microbiome.
+In this blog post, you’ll learn how to start your baby on solids, when is the best time to do so, and which foods best support the development of your baby’s microbiome.

 Interested in learning how to handle common allergens?
 Go to our blog post on food allergen introduction.
 Spoiler alert: early introduction of allergenic foods can actually decrease the risk of developing food allergy.